 Autism Funding: Better?
 Worse?

 If I see any moneys, I will be astounded.
-I realize there are folks who really need the money, and I hope they are getting it.
+I realize some folks really need the money, and I hope they are getting it.

-Currently I pay a great deal of my income for my son’s education and other needs he has.
-After a lot of arguing with the CRA, I get a little help with tax credits (after a lot of arguing with the CRA), but all the money that I am out of pocket is crippling my financial plans.
+Currently, I pay a great deal of my income for my son’s education and other needs he has.
+After a lot of arguing with the CRA, I get a little help with tax credits (after a lot of arguing with the CRA), but all the money I am out of pocket is crippling my financial plans.
 I cannot retire, even though I can get a government pension.
-Still we cannot afford all the help my son needs (occupational therapy, social interaction help, and other areas).
+Still, we cannot afford all the help my son needs (occupational therapy, social interaction help, and other areas).

 With all of that, we are lucky.
 My son may end up living independently, but I have to spend money now to make that possible.

 We did get more funding for my son.
 For that I am thankful, however, I am not sure how this is going to work.
 Will I be hit with a, “sorry we shouldn’t have sent that” message?
 The system seems to be in flux, what happens in the future, remains to be seen.